 In order to assess the night hunting program, the person registering the property must report to the department the number of feral hogs, coyotes, and armadillos taken under the provisions of this section within thirty days following the end of the twelve month registration period, or prior to registering the property again.
 Properties for which reports have not been submitted will not be registered again until such time that reports are submitted (50-11-715).

 Feral hog, coyotes, and armadillos cannot be hunted at night on WMA lands, but can be hunted during the day on WMAs where feral hog, coyote, and/or armadillo hunting is allowed.
-On WMA lands, weapons used to hunt feral hog, coyotes, and armadillos are limited to the weapon(s) that are allowed for the current open season on the WMA unless otherwise specified — see WMA seasons listing in the Game Zones sections beginning on Game Zone 1 WMAs Only, and see WMA feral hog hunting on Hog Hunting Seasons for WMA's & Heritage Preserves.
+On WMA lands, weapons used to hunt feral hog, coyotes, and armadillos are limited to the weapon(s) that are allowed for the current open season on the WMA unless otherwise specified — see WMA seasons listing in the Game Zones sections, and see Hog Hunting Seasons for WMAs & Heritage Preserves.
 The use of electronic calls for feral hog and coyote hunting is permitted statewide on WMA lands.

 Dog hunting for feral hogs and coyotes is allowed year-round on private lands statewide.
 Deer may not be hunted with dogs on any lands in Game Zones 1 & 2.
 On WMA lands in Game Zones 1 & 2, feral hogs and coyotes may not be hunted with dogs during still gun and muzzleloader hunts for deer or bear.
 Dogs can be used to hunt and bay hogs at night on private lands as long as the hunter(s) complies with the property registration requirement.
-Dogs can be used on WMA lands to hunt feral hogs only during special hunts with dogs – see WMA feral hog hunting on Hog Hunting Seasons for WMA's & Heritage Preserves.
+Dogs can be used on WMA lands to hunt feral hogs only during special hunts with dogs – see Hog Hunting Seasons for WMAs & Heritage Preserves.

 Coyote Harvest Incentive Program

-The Coyote Harvest Incentive Program was established with a 2016 Legislative budget proviso, directing SCDNR to tag and release four coyotes per game zone (16 total).
-Anyone taking one of the SCDNR-tagged coyote will be rewarded with a free lifetime hunting license.
-The person reporting the tagged coyote has the option to designate anyone for the lifetime license such as a child, relative, or friend.
-This program has continued each year since 2016.
-At the time of this printing, 80 SCDNR-tagged coyotes have been released with approximately half still remaining.
+The Coyote Harvest Incentive Program was established with a 2016 Legislative budget proviso, directing SCDNR to annually tag and release four coyotes per game zone (16 total).
+Initially the reward was a lifetime hunting license, but beginning in July of 2023, the reward for reporting a tagged coyote will be $3,000 to the hunter/trapper reporting the tagged coyote, or their designee.
+No hunter/trapper may collect the reward on more than two coyotes per fiscal year.
+Only SCDNR reward tags are eligible.
+Employees of SCDNR, members of the General Assembly, and their immediate families are not eligible to receive a reward.
+This incentive program has continued each year since 2016.
+At the time of this printing, 112 SCDNR-tagged coyotes have been released with approximately half still remaining.